Can You Claim Head of Household Filing Status?

 Filing as head of household depends on three complicated criteria

-You must be unmarried or "considered unmarried" at the end of the year and you must have paid more than half the cost of maintaining your home for the year.
-You must have one or more qualifying dependents.
+You must be unmarried or "considered unmarried" at the end of the year to qualify as head of household.
+You must have paid more than half the cost of maintaining your home for the year, and you must have one or more qualifying dependents.

 Head of Household Tax Rates and the Standard Deduction